 Obstruction, misdirection, and interference with investigation procedures or outcomes is prohibited.
-This includes falsification, distortion or misrepresentation of information, knowingly filing a complaint without good faith, and the harassment or intimidation of an individual involved in the investigation and sanction process including witnesses.
-This also includes the failure to comply with sanctions properly imposed through the conduct process.
+Obstruction includes, but is not limited to, falsification, distortion or misrepresentation of information, knowingly filing a complaint in bad faith, and the harassment or intimidation of an individual, including a witness, involved in the investigation and sanction process.
+Obstruction also includes the failure to comply with sanctions properly imposed through the conduct process.

-1 U.S. Department of Education, Dear Colleague Letter on Harassment and Bullying, October 26, 2010.
+&lt;sup>1 U.S. Department of Education, Dear Colleague Letter on Harassment and Bullying, October 26, 2010.